Virtua Fighter

 Sonic Upper (ソニックアッパー) Down-right P Wolf performs a right hand uppercut.

 Axe Lariat (アックスラリアート) RightRight P Wolf does a running clothesline, which knocks down on hit.
-This move can be dodged by crouching.
+This move can be dodged by crouching under it.

-Shoulder Attack (ショルダー・アタック) LeftRight P Wolf does a shoulder tackle that knocks the opponent away on hit.
+Shoulder Attack (ショルダー・アタック) LeftRight P Wolf performs a shoulder tackle that knocks the opponent away on hit.

-Brainbuster (ブレーンバスター) P+G (close to opponent) Normal throw technique.
+Brainbuster (ブレーンバスター) P+G (close to opponent) Wolf's Normal Throw technique; Wolf performs a vertical suplex on the opponent.

 Body Slam (ボディスラム) Right P (close to opponent)

-Splash Mountain Down-rightDown-right P+K (close to opponent) Same move as Jeffry.
-Also, this is the only game in the series (alongside Virtua Fighter Remix/PC) where Wolf can perform this move.
+Splash Mountain (スプラッシュマウンテン) Down-rightDown-right P+K (close to opponent) Same move as Jeffry.
+Also, this is the only game in the series (alongside Virtua Fighter Remix and Virtua Fighter PC) in which Wolf can perform this move.

-Giant Swing Left Down-left Down Down-right Right P (close to opponent) It can also be inputted as Left Down Right P.
+Giant Swing (ジャイアントスイング) Left Down-left Down Down-right Right P (close to opponent) Wolf's command throw.
+It can also be inputted as Left Down Right P.

 VirtuaFighter Jeffry Portrait.png Jeffry Mcwild